Should I Keep Kosher?

 The five books of Moses, called the Chumash (five), also called the Torah, meaning “instruction,” were given to Israel for a purpose.
 We read, “It shall be a statute forever throughout your generations, that you may distinguish between holy and unholy, and between unclean and clean, and that you may teach the children of Israel all the statutes which the Lord has spoken to them by the hand of Moses” (Leviticus 10:9-11).

 Peter broke with Jewish Law when he visited Cornelius.
-For this reason, it is unquestionable that the vision given to Peter of the unclean animals descending from heaven was a direct reference to the Gentiles.[viii]
-Some argue the Laws of Kashrut remain in effect for the Jewish people despite this correlation.
+Therefore, it is unquestionable that Peter’s vision of the unclean animals descending from heaven directly references the Gentiles.[viii]
+Some argue that the laws of Kashrut remain in effect for the Jewish people despite this correlation.
 However, I believe the Law of Moses was not only given for instruction; it was given for its ultimate fulfillment in Christ.

-At the Council in Jerusalem, the Apostles discussed whether it was necessary to circumcise the Gentiles and command them to keep the Law of Moses, specifically as a requirement for salvation.
-The unequivocal answer was “no” for the Gentiles, but “yes” for the Jews as Paul had Timothy circumcised.
+At the Council in Jerusalem, the Apostles discussed whether it was necessary to circumcise the Gentiles and command them to keep the Law of Moses as a requirement for salvation.
+The unequivocal answer was “no” for the Gentiles but “yes” for the Jews, as Paul had Timothy circumcised.
 It is written, “For it seemed good to the Holy Spirit, and to us, to lay upon you no greater burden than these necessary things: that you abstain from things offered to idols, from blood, from things strangled, and from sexual immorality” (Acts 15:28-29).

 And Peter spoke to the household of Cornelius, saying: “In truth I perceive that God shows no partiality.
 But in every nation whoever fears Him and works righteousness is accepted by Him… [And] While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also.
 For they heard them speak with tongues and magnify God” (Acts 10:34-35, 44-46).